5 Brilliant Competitive Advertising Strategies to Outsmart Your Competition

 Affinity audiences let you target a predefined audience, one that should be more receptive to seeing your ads.

 To make this work brilliantly, and avoid wasting your ad budget, you’ll want to target the home page of your competitor.
-AdWords will then figure out the brand trademarks and the behavior of the people who visit and are interested in that domain name (or search for content on related topics).
+Google Ads (formerly known as Google AdWords) will then figure out the brand trademarks and the behavior of the people who visit and are interested in that domain name (or search for content on related topics).

 Let’s use MailChimp as an example: MailChimp is a publication that’s geared toward businesses doing email marketing.
 So if I’m running a similar business geared toward email marketers, MailChimp visitors would form the basis of our “ideal customer” we want to reach with our own display ads.